-After a busy January for some clubs in the transfer window, today is Deadline Day.
-January is always an interesting period as players are often overpriced and have varying impacts on their new clubs.
+It’s set to be another exciting transfer window, and January is always an interesting period as players are often overpriced and have varying impacts on their new clubs.
 Here at MyLocalPitch we take a look at the best and worst Premier League January transfers.

 The Serbian initially took time to adapt to English football, but once settled developed a formidable defensive partnership with Rio Ferdinand.
 His leadership skills and ability on the pitch led him to the captaincy at Old Trafford and helped to secure United’s dominance at the summit of English football.

 During his time working under Sir Alex Ferguson, Vidic won 5 Premier League titles and was part of a Champions League winning side in 2008.